harsh-sangwan2003/gitHubScrapper/README.md

 ## Usage

-The project is a Nodejs script that can be run from the command line.
+This project scrapes the data from the github website and collect the issues of the repos and transfroms them into a pdf file.
 Type

 ```js